 Part 2: Definitions

 Subpart A: Consensual Relationship.
 Consensual relationship means a sexual or romantic relationship between two persons who voluntarily enter into such a relationship.
-Employees who are members of the same household should also refer to the Minnesota Colleges and Universities (MnSCU) System Board Policy 4.10, of Trustees Nepotism policy 4.10.
+Employees who are members of the same household should also refer to the Minnesota Colleges and Universities (MnSCU) Board Policy 4.10 and Board Procedure 4.10.1, on nepotism.

 Subpart B: Discrimination.
 Discrimination means conduct that is directed at an individual because of his or her protected class and that subjects the individual to different treatment by agents or employees so as to interfere with or limit the ability of the individual to participate in, or benefit from, the services, activities, or privileges provided by the system or colleges and universities or otherwise adversely affects the individual’s employment or education.

 Discriminatory harassment means verbal or physical conduct that is directed at an individual because of his or her protected class, and that is sufficiently severe, pervasive, or persistent so as to have the purpose or effect of creating a hostile work or educational environment.

 As required by law, LSC further defines sexual harassment as a form of sexual discrimination which is prohibited by state and federal law.
 Sexual harassment includes unwelcome sexual advances, requests for sexual favors, sexually motivated physical conduct, and other verbal or physical conduct of a sexual nature when:

 - Submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment or education, evaluation of a student’s academic performance, or term or condition of participation in student activities or in other events or activities sanctioned by the college or university; or

 - Submission to or rejection of such conduct by an individual is used as the basis for employment or academic decisions or other decisions about participation in student activities or other events or activities sanctioned by the college or university; or